 Temporary Closure

-(1) Permittees who are temporarily suspending activities for which an ACDP is required may apply for a fee reduction due to temporary closure.
+(1) Permittees that temporarily suspend activities for which an ACDP is required may apply for a fee reduction due to temporary closure.
 However, the anticipated period of closure must exceed six months and must not be due to regular maintenance or seasonal limitations.

-(2) Annual fees for temporary closure are one half of the regular annual fee for the source.
+(2) Annual fees for temporary closure will be prorated based on the length of the closure in a calendar year, but will not be less than one half of the regular annual fee for the source.

-(3) Sources who have received Department approval for payment of the temporary closure fee must obtain authorization from the Department prior to resuming permitted activities.
-Owners or operators must submit written notification, together with the prorated annual fee for the remaining months of the year, to the Department at least thirty (30) days before startup and specify in the notification the earliest anticipated startup date.Stat.
+(3) Sources who have received Department approval for payment of the temporary closure fee must obtain authorization from DEQ prior to resuming permitted activities.
+Owners or operators must submit written notification, together with the prorated annual fee for the remaining months of the year, to DEQ at least thirty (30) days before startup and specify in the notification the earliest anticipated startup date.

+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.

+Stat.
 Auth.: ORS 468.020 Stats.
 Implemented: ORS 468A Hist.: DEQ 6-2001, f.
 6-18-01, cert. ef.
-7-1-01OAR 340-216-0020
+7-1-01

+340-216-0105

+Delayed Construction

+(1) Permittees for which construction is delayed and for which a non-Major New Source Review ACDP is required may apply for a fee reduction due to delayed construction.
+Procedures for construction delays for Major New Source Review permitted sources are in OAR 340-224-0030(5).

+(2) Except for the initial annual fee paid at the time of permit application, permittees may pay one half of the annual fee required for the source if, prior to the date the annual fee is due, the permittee had not commenced construction as defined in OAR 340-200-0020.

+(a) The permittee must include a statement with payment of the invoice certifying that construction had not commenced.

+(b) The permittee must submit a copy of the statement to the DEQ regional permit coordinator at the address provided in the permit.

+(3) If the owner or operator intends to modify the project before construction begins or is completed and the modification would require a modification of the permit, the owner or operator must obtain approval for the modification of the project following the permit application requirements in OAR 340 division 216.
+The owner or operator must not commence construction or must temporarily halt construction until the permit modification is issued.

+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.

+Stat.
+Auth.: ORS 468.020 Stats.
+Implemented: ORS 468A

+OAR 340-216-8005

 AIR CONTAMINANT DISCHARGE PERMITS

+Table 1

+The following source categories must obtain a permit.
+More than one source category in OAR 340-216-8005 Table 1 may apply to a source and they are not necessarily listed in alphabetic order.
+If more than one source category in Table 1 applies to a source, the highest level of permit specified in Part A, B, or C is required.

 Part A: Activities and Sources

-The following commercial and industrial sources must obtain a Basic ACDP under the procedures set forth in 340-216-0056 unless the source is required to obtain a different form of ACDP by Part B or C hereof: (Production and emission parameters are based on the latest consecutive 12 month period, or future projected operation, whichever is higher.
+The following commercial and industrial sources must obtain a Basic ACDP under the procedures in 340-216-0056 unless the source is required to obtain a different form of ACDP by Part B or C: (Production and emission parameters are based on the latest consecutive 12 month period, or future projected operation, whichever is higher.
 Emission cutoffs are based on actual emissions.)

-1. ** Autobody Repair or Painting Shops painting more than 25 automobiles in a year.
+1. ** Autobody repair or painting shops painting more than 25 automobiles in a year.